Linda Reynolds admitted to hospital as Brittany Higgins scandal grows

 — Laura Tingle (@latingle) February 23, 2021

-Senator Reynolds was expected to be grilled by journalists over her handling of the 2019 complaint from her then-employee, Ms Higgins, that she was allegedly sexually assaulted by a fellow staffer inside the defence minister’s Parliament House office.
-The senator has not held any public appearances since the story broke last week.
+Senator Reynolds was expected to be grilled by journalists over her handling of the 2019 complaint from her then-employee, Ms Higgins, that she was allegedly sexually assaulted by a fellow staffer inside the Minister’s Parliament House office.
+The Senator has not held any public appearances since the story broke last week.

-Ms Higgins herself, responding to the news on Twitter, wrote “I genuinely hope [Senator Reynolds] is okay and wish her all the best with her recovery.”
+Responding to the news on Twitter on Wednesday, Ms Higgins wrote “I genuinely hope [Senator Reynolds] is OK and wish her all the best with her recovery.”

 “Let’s just hope that from this whole horrible situation there will actually be some fundamental reform to the MOP(S) Act for vulnerable staff and improvements to the workplace culture in Parliament House,” Ms Higgins continued.